-- That I request the authorities granted herein to my health care agent be similarly granted to him/her by said court or to my alternate health care agent should he/she be so appointed.
+- That I request the authorities granted herein to my health care agent be similarly granted to my agent by said court or to my alternate health care agent should one be so appointed.

 - That I hold no religious convictions that might limit the authority I have granted or wish to have granted to my health care agent, alternate health care agent, or guardian.

 - That I wish to minimize in any way the possible impact or burdens on my family in terms of money, time, or emotional stress arising in this context.